PowerShell/DscResources/GettingStartedWithGitHub.md

 ```
 **NOTE!
 You can get merge conflicts that needs to be resolved before you continue with the next step of rebasing your working branch.
 Search for the word 'CONFLICT' in the output.
 See step 3 to learn how to resolve the merge conflicts.**

-Force push to your fork dev branch to your forked repository.
+Force push to your fork dev branch to your forked repository. _Make sure all conflicts are resolved before running this command._
 ```
 git push my dev --force
 ```